VOLUNTEER FAQS

 Flavor Requirements:

 1. Flavor(s) requested MUST be met, zero exceptions.
-Decorating request is less strict - do the best you can!
-But we’d love if you stuck to the general theme of what they’re requesting.
+Decorating requests are less strict - do the best you can!
+But we’d love it if you stuck to the general theme of what they’re requesting.

 Here is where you can post/tag us: